SanjaBozic/expenses-manager/README.md

 - **Filtering:**
   Filter your data by daily, weekly, monthly, quarterly, or yearly periods for focused analysis.

-- **Data Persistence:**
+- **Data Persistence, Privacy & Offline Support:**
-  All data is stored in your browser’s local storage—no server or account required.
+  All your data in Expenses Manager is stored entirely in your browser’s local storage.
+This means your expenses, income, and categories never leave your device—ensuring complete privacy and security, no account required.
+Because the app does not rely on any external servers or cloud services, you can use Expenses Manager fully offline.
+Your data will always be available, even without an internet connection.

 - **Responsive UI:**
   Clean, responsive design using Ant Design components and theming (light/dark mode).